-I have real world experience, a two time Grammy winning engineer with over 30 years recording and mixing.
+I am a two time Grammy winning engineer with over 30 years experience recording and mixing.
 I have recorded and mixed over 200 albums in a wide range of styles from jazz and rock to broadway and classical.
 I've engineered music for film, television and radio.
 I also have recorded most of what I have mixed.
 Just search me...

 I started working at Clinton Recording Studios in NYC in 1984, recorded and mixed hundreds of albums, innumerous jingles and several film soundtracks and infomercials.
 I have recorded music for TV programs such as All My Children and pre-records for the Grammys.
 I was in on the ground floor of digital recording and editing, although I am no stranger to analog recording and razor tape editing.
 I was in demand as a live to 2 track recording specialist.

 I transitioned into freelance work between 2000 and 2008 and engineered sessions at various NYC studios and a few in Spain.
 In 2008, I moved to Wyoming taking a break from the hustle and bustle of the New York scene.
 There, I continued to freelance and traveled back and forth to NYC.
 I produced commercials for the local radio station and did live sound for concerts in the area and the community center, including the Benny Goodman Orchestra.

 In 2013 I moved back to my hometown in Wisconsin and finished my personal studio with great acoustics, Pro Tools 12, a Universal Audio Apollo interface, Universal Audio DSP accelerators and M610 tube microphone preamps.
 I've added RME converters and microphone preamps and am putting together a nice mic collection.